ManufacturingCSU/mxchip-telemetry-demo/README.md

 Even though we created the API Connections, we still need to update them with the appropriate values

 servicebus - API Connection:
-1. Copy the _Primary Connection String_ from the _RooManageSharedAccessKey_ under the Shared access policies blade of your newly created Service Bus Namspace.
+1. Copy the _Primary Connection String_ from the _RootManageSharedAccessKey_ under the Shared access policies blade of your newly created Service Bus Namspace.
 2. Go to the _servicebus - API Connection_ and on the _Edit API connection_ blade copy that value into the _Connection String_ field and click Save.

 twilio - API Connection: